 - Open the Bark for Kids app.
 You will see this prompt about installing a VPN > tap OK.

 - Depending on your device, this following prompt can look two different ways.
 If applicable, tap Do not show again on the prompt and tap Start now.

 STEP 10: Tap Bark under the Services or Installed Services section in Accessibility.

 STEP 11: Within the Bark menu that appears, toggle the switch for Bark to On.

 STEP 12: Press OK on the following prompt.

 - When asked about enabling Location Services, tap Allow.

 - Then, tap the Check-In button again, and this time, it will actually be able to send you your child's location via email, text, and/or app notification.

-To test the monitoring or to adjust settings, including whether Bark is using Wi-Fi or cellular data, open the Bark for Kids app and tap the settings icon (see images below):
+To test the monitoring or to adjust settings, open the Bark for Kids app and tap the settings icon (see images below):